 When a child is adopted from another country, we will assist with the child’s immigration to the United States and Lawful Permanent Residence (i.e., a green card), handle a termination of parental rights if necessary, finalize the adoption or re-adoption in Wisconsin, correct dates of birth, and obtain proof of the child’s citizenship from U.S. Citizenship and Immigration Services.

 Let us worry about the legal forms and papers that need to be filed.
 We will make sure that your adoption complies with international treaties and ethical standards, as well as federal and Wisconsin law.
-Also see our immigration webpage, as international adoptions are largely immigration cases.
+Also see our international adoption page and our immigration page, as international adoptions are largely immigration cases.

 Photos on this page are copyrighted by Todd Klassy Photography, All Rights Reserved, 2020.